Upcoming Talks, Speeches and Appearances

 Inventing (and Re-Inventing) Yourself as a Writer.
 No matter how many years you’ve been at it, writing is a continual process of discovery.
 Aimed at both novice and experienced writers, this workshop helps explore the many ways you can use your skills and experiences to boost your career.
 Participants will get a chance to evaluate their present and future aspirations, along with finding new ways to earn income as a freelancer.
 Versatility and risk-taking ability, along with other traits and requirements to help grow your writing career will be discussed and brainstorming and idea-sharing will help define goals.

 The Art of Book Promotion.
 Today’s authors need to be more than good writers, they also must learn how to sell themselves and their ideas, be they fiction or nonfiction.
 This workshop focuses on: getting your book reviewed by newspapers and magazines, using conventions and other special interest groups as marketing opportunities, contacting and talking to people who will help spread the word about your book, snagging television and radio interviews, promoting your work over the Internet, persuading bookstores to feature your book, utilizing book signings to their maximum effect, and working with publishers to achieve the greatest exposure.
-A list of promotion and Internet resources will be provided, along with suggestions as to organizing such efforts to fit into a regular work schedule.
+Ways to suss out promotion and Internet resources will be included, along with suggestions as to organizing such efforts to fit into a regular work schedule.

-THE PIPE DREAMERS/WHERE HAVE ALL THE FLOWER CHILDREN GONE?
-(REPURPOSED!)
-2020 put the kabosh on many things, including the 50th anniversary of the Vietnam student protests and the Kent State shootings.
-But it also provided a new perspective and chance to look back at an era that shaped so many lives.
-Originally released in 2001 by Olmstead, THE PIPE DREAMERS was republished by Hydra in 2020 to commemorate these events.
-Set mostly at Hayes University, in the small town of Hampton, Ohio, the story concentrates on a naive sorority girl, Julia Brandon, and the charming and seemingly carefree boy she loves, Randall “Win” Winfield, who is running from a troubled past and the inevitable draft and follows historical and personal events from the year 1969-70 until the 1990s.
+Nobody Lives Forever: Where Have All the Pipe Dreamers and Flower Children Gone?
+(21st century edition) Originally released in 2001 by Olmstead, THE PIPE DREAMERS was republished by Hydra in 2020 to commemorate the 50th anniversary of the Vietnam protests which culminated in the Kent State shootings and for those who care to remember, the takeover of Rowan Hall and subsequent “Flush-in” at Miami University of Ohio.
+Set mostly at Hayes University, in the small town of Hampton, Ohio, it focuses on a naiive sorority girl, Julia Brandon and the charming and seemingly carefree boy she loves, Randall “Win” Winfield, who is running from a troubled past and the inevitable draft and follows historical and personal events from the year 1969-70 until the 1990s.
 WHERE HAVE ALL THE FLOWER CHILDREN GONE?
 (University Press of Mississippi) examines the fate of former “flower children” and “damn hippies” through interviews, narratives, and photos.
 Chapters cover the origins of the student protest movement; the conservative backlash; draft evaders, expatriates, and conscientious objectors; communes and alternative lifestyles; and more.

 CONFERENCES/VENUES (partial list)*